- Poetry, Creative Nonfiction - At GC since 1997

 - Miller Oberman (2006) is a past recipient of the Poetry Foundation's Ruth Lilly Fellowship.
-Her collection "Useful" was a finalist for the 2012 National Poetry Series.
+His collection "Useful" was a finalist for the 2012 National Poetry Series.
 Read “Old English Rune Poem,” a new translation published in "Poetry" (July/August 2013).

 - Ashlee Adams Crews's (2006) story “Bird Feed” (in "McSweeney’s) won a Pushcart Prize in 2010.
 Her story “Church Time” won NC State’s 2011 James Hurst Prize.
 In 2012, her collection "Called Out" was a finalist for the Flannery O’Connor Award for Short Fiction, and in 2013 she received the "Rona Jaffe Foundation Writers’ Award."
 Read her story “Restoration” online at "Shenandoah."